VlachosGroup/LigninGraphs/docs/source/etc/about.rst

 ===================

-NEXTorch was primarily developed by Yifan Wang and Tai-Ying Chen.
-They are both PhD students at University of Delaware advised by Dionisios Vlachos.
+LigninGraphs was primarily developed by Yifan Wang and Jake Kalscheur.

+Yifan Wang is a PhD students at University of Delaware advised by Dionisios Vlachos.
+Jake Kalscheur is an undergraduate researcher in the Vlachos group.